serverlessworkflow/specification/specification.md

 </details>

-Defines the state retry policy.

-The `error` property specifies the domain-specific error name, or '*' to indicate all possible errors to be considered. for this retry definition.

-The `code` property can be used in addition to `error` to help runtimes resolve to technical errors/exceptions.
+Defines the states retry policy (strategy).
+This is an explicity definition and can be reused across multiple defined workflow state errors.

+The `name` property specifies the unique name of the retry definition (strategy).
+This unique name can be refered by workflow states [error definitions](#Error-Definition).

 The `delay` property specifies the time delay between retry attempts (ISO 8601 duration format).